 This post may contain affiliate links.
 Please read our disclosure policy.

-This classic gluten free mac and cheese is made with or without bacon and baked casserole-style in the oven to creamy, crispy perfection.
+This classic gluten free baked mac and cheese is made with or without cooked pancetta or bacon in the casserole-style to creamy, crusty perfection.
 This is our family's go-to gluten free meal when everyone's hungry and the cupboards are nearly bare!

 Want to save this recipe?